Frequently Asked Questions

 May I speak at the Final Approval Hearing?

-Yes, if you do not opt outand you file a timely written objection requesting to speak at the hearing, you can (but do not have to) participate and speak for yourself at the Final Approval Hearing.
+Yes, if you did not opt out and you filed a timely written objection requesting to speak at the hearing, you can (but do not have to) participate and speak for yourself at the Final Approval Hearing.
 This is called making an appearance.
 You can also have your own lawyer speak for you, but you will have to pay for the lawyer yourself.

 If you want to appear, or if you want your own lawyer instead of Class Counsel to speak for you at the hearing, you must follow all the procedures for objecting to the Settlement listed in Question 20 above—and specifically include a statement whether you and your lawyer will appear at the Final Approval Hearing.